 Automatic Identification System

 A large part of constructing a wind energy farm is deciding where to build.
 Concerns over wind energy potential, marine mammals, marine jurisdictions, and sediment type might dictate this decision; however, it is also important to consider shipping traffic.
-The Automatic Identification System (AIS) is a program designed to collect location information from vessels across the coastal continental U.S., inland rivers, Hawaii, and Guam.
+The Automatic Identification System (AIS) is a program designed to collect location information from vessels across the coastal continental U.S., inland rivers, Hawaii, parts of Alaska, and Guam.
 Why should ocean energy planners consider AIS data when planning a wind energy site?

 - To be better prepared for working with the multiple stakeholders for ocean spaces.
 Understanding as many of the possible use conflicts and alternatives in the beginning of a planning process is essential to project planning, and this need is not any different for an offshore wind energy project.
 AIS data, along with other data sets, are helpful for determining the best areas with the least amount of conflict.
 The U.S. Coast Guard collects AIS data in real time to monitor and route large-vessel traffic.
 The Coast Guard has also found a secondary use for the data as a source for historical information.
 When collected over many months or years, AIS data illustrate patterns of ocean use by large vessels and help ocean energy planners avoid areas that are likely to cause problems with shipping commerce.
 The data are also helpful for showing where other potential routing measures might be advantageous for the Coast Guard to consider if large numbers of vessels are using a route not currently mapped on nautical charts.
 Without AIS data, planners have less accurate indicators of the full extent of shipping traffic.